Homelands Primary School

 All children are welcome to attend our school, regardless of their needs and we follow the guidance as laid out in the Equalities Act 2010.
 We will discuss the individual needs of a child with their parent(s)/carer(s) and identify how we will be able to support them, working in partnership with appropriate outside agencies as necessary.

-The admission arrangements for pupils without a Statement of Special Educational Needs / Education, Health and Care plan are administrated by Torbay Local Authority and do not discriminate against or disadvantage disabled children or those with special educational needs.
+The admission arrangements for pupils without an Education, Health and Care plan are administrated by Torbay Local Authority and do not discriminate against or disadvantage disabled children or those with special educational needs.

-Decisions on the admission of pupils with a Statement of Special Educational Need / Education, Health and Care plan are also made by the Local Authority.
+Decisions on the admission of pupils with an Education, Health and Care plan are also made by the Local Authority.

 Once a child’s needs have been established, we can access additional training and resources to ensure that we are able to make every reasonable effort to enable a child to access our school and curriculum.